SAIHzaidi/clv_project/README.md

 ## Author

-Built as a production-quality portfolio project demonstrating end-to-end ML engineering: data generation, feature design, model selection, REST API development, and interactive visualisation.
+I built this as a production-quality portfolio project demonstrating end-to-end ML engineering: data generation, feature design, model selection, REST API development, and interactive visualisation.

-*Designed to reflect real industry workflows — not a notebook experiment.*
+let me know if theres any issues with use.

+SAIHZaidi